boini12/GreenCommunity/README.md

 ```
 To delete an ad, the push key is needed once again.
 Through this key, the selected ad can be found in the Realtime DB and then removed through the removeValue method.

-## Messanger
+## Messenger

-As of right now, no messanger has been implemented.
+As of right now, no messenger has been implemented.
 But it is planned to do so using Firebase once again.
 The following guide will be used for this:
 https://firebase.google.com/codelabs/firebase-android#0